DavidLGoldberg/qolor/README.md

 I got the idea for Qolor one day while painfully hunting through the zig zag of aliases of a giant query.

-Later a friend pointed out that a lot of related work already exists.
-Athough, I have yet to find one for that does this for SQL in this manner however.
+Later a friend pointed out that a lot of related work in the area of "semantic highligting" already exists.
+I have yet to find one (have not done an exhaustive search) that does this semantic highlighting for SQL in this table to alias manner.
+Let me know if another exists!

 Here are some links:
 __ TODO __